magiclabs-ai/mb-client/README.md

   await designRequest.images.add(image)
 })
 ```
-Once you know the number of images intended for the photo book, call this function to obtain image densities.
+Once you know the number of images intended for the photo book, call this function to obtain options such as image densities.

 ```ts
 const imageCount = 200